The Gruffalo and Tiger Rock

 Tomb Blaster

-During my last visit my opinion about Tomb Blaster was rather clouded due to the longer breaks in the block sections.
+On my last visit my opinion of Tomb Blaster was a little clouded by the long breaks in the block sections.
 The ride is a real gem of an interactive dark ride, just like most of the other dark rides built by Sally.
-However, the storyline is rather flat and doesn’t deserve any real attention, as you’ll mainly shoot at ancient Egyptian enemies, as well as bigger bosses.
-Also, the length of the ride is remarkable – which is partly due to the used train system.
+The story, however, is rather flat and doesn’t deserve any real attention, as you’ll mainly be shooting at ancient Egyptian enemies and bigger bosses.
+The length of the ride is also remarkable, partly due to the train system used.

 Rameses Revenge

-Next door is Rameses Revenge, one of the best Top Spins from HUSS.
-The ride not only manages to create a good number of spins, but also provides the passengers with a good shower.
-On two occasions, the water fountains were approached head-on and luckily, they caught you quite well, so you could leave Chessington World of Adventures well soaked.
+Next door is Rameses Revenge, one of the best top spins from HUSS.
+The ride not only manages to produce a good number of spins, but also provides a good shower for the passengers.
+On two occasions the water fountains were approached head on and luckily they caught you well so you left Chessington World of Adventures well drenched.

 Runaway Train and Rattlesnake

-In the Mexican themed area Mexicana you can ride next to the Runaway Train of Mack Rides – which comes along with a beautiful mountain range and a top themed queue – another highlight of a roller coaster: the Rattlesnake.
-Due to the height restrictions the park has to face, this Wild Mouse was installed into a pit, which gives it a very unique appearance.
-It also helps that the queue passes the courtyard of the coaster.
+In the Mexicana themed area, you can ride Mack Rides’ Runaway Train – which comes with a beautiful mountain range and a top themed queue – as well as another coaster highlight: the Rattlesnake.
+Due to the park’s height restrictions, this wild mouse was installed in a pit, giving it a very unique look.
+It also helps that the queue passes through the coaster’s inner courtyard.

 Pictures Chessington World of Adventures